"I feel so awkward!" Looking Natural on Camera IS Possible.

 Don’t script it.
 Since you’re not presenting and you’re not shooting a movie - since you’re just having a conversation - don’t script it.
 There’s no need and it will likely feel unnatural.

-Beyond those quick tips, we can say that it will get easier.
+Beyond those three quick video tips, we can say that it will get easier.
 Practice.
 It will start to feel more natural.
 Keep at it.